University Faculty Training

 This training was designed in Canvas, the university’s official Learning Management System (LMS), ensuring seamless integration with existing faculty workflows.
 Using Canvas allowed participants to engage with H5P directly within their course environment, providing an authentic, hands-on experience that mirrored real classroom implementation

-Since this training is hosted by the University of West Florida, a preview of the content is available to provide an overview of the course structure.
-This preview offers an overview of the interactive tools, giving viewers a glimpse into the valuable experience faculty received from this training program.
+Since this training is hosted by the University of West Florida, only a limited preview is available to provide an overview of the course structure.
+This preview highlights some of the interactive tools and offers a glimpse into the valuable experience faculty gained from the program.